 Giving medications against a patient’s will (whether orally or intramuscularly), especially using restraint, is a strong indicator that someone is being deprived of their liberty.
 Where someone is deprived of their liberty, there must be a legal power (deprivation of liberty safeguards (DoLS) or the Mental Health Act) to authorise the detention.
-The Mental Capacity Act allows for restraint and emergency treatment under certain circumstances; however for persistent situations where medication is repeatedly given against someone’s will and/or restraint occurs repeatedly, it is very important to urgently consider which legal.
+The Mental Capacity Act allows for restraint and emergency treatment under certain circumstances; however for persistent situations where medication is repeatedly given against someone’s will and/or restraint occurs repeatedly, it is very important to urgently consider which legal framework applies.
 In practice the Mental Health Act should be used for persistent situations where a patient is objecting to the treatment they are being given and/or their admission.
 Referral to liaison psychiatry for assessment in this situation is advised.

 The Liaison Psychiatry team can provide advice and assessment of patients.
 They should be contacted in the following circumstances:

 - Patients who have significant behavioural symptoms requiring medication or posing a risk to themselves or others.

 - You must refer patients if they have required 2 or more administrations of sedative medications.

 - When the diagnosis is unclear

 - To provide a second opinion for difficult Mental Capacity decisions

 Age 65 years and over: Liaison Psychiatry for Older People: 0113 2067147

 Communication with GP’s

 - Clear documentation of the diagnosis of delirium and its precipitants